alifarhat40/bioacme/README.md

 arguments.
 The keyword arguments are the same as the command-line arguments, but with the leading dash (`-`) removed.

-For example, the `net2matrix` program can be called in Python as follows:
+For example, the `net2matrix` program can be called in Python in either of the following ways:

 ```python
 from bioacme import net2matrix